Théophile Gautier: Life and times

-In 1873, A. Lemerre published a collection memorial poems, Le Tombeau de Théophile Gautier, with homages by Anatole France, Victor Hugo, Algernon Swinburne, and many others.
+In 1873, A. Lemerre published a collection of memorial poems, Le Tombeau de Théophile Gautier, with homages by Anatole France, Victor Hugo, Algernon Swinburne, and many others.

 Personal life

 The young Gautier's appearance was "flamboyant…defying conventionality by his flowing hair and far-famed scarlet waistcoat."

-In his youth, according to Edgar Saltus, Gautier was dashing, athletic, amorous, and mercurial:When he first set out to charm that gracious lady whose name is Fame, he was as fabulously handsome as a Merovingian prince.
-He was tall and robust; his hair was a wayward flood; his eyes were blue and victorious.
+In his youth, according to Edgar Saltus, Gautier was dashing, athletic, amorous, and mercurial:He was tall and robust; his hair was a wayward flood; his eyes were blue and victorious.
 He was the image of Young France.
-His strength was proverbial; he outdid Dante; he swam from Marseilles to the Chateau d’If, and then swam back.
-Had it been necessary, he would have breasted the Hellespont.
-But of that there was no need.
-There were hearts nearer home that he won without effort; women fell in love with him at once; the Muse smiled, and Glory stretched her hand.
-His conquests were so numerous that to give an exact account of them the historian would have to write in Latin.
-In comparison Mardoche was a Puritan; and yet, through a charming contradiction, no one has ever been better supplied with beliefs: he had no less than three hundred and sixty-five, one for every day in the calendar; and it was only on leap year that he allowed himself for twenty-four hours the privilege of believing in nothing at all.
+His strength was proverbial; he outdid Dante; he swam from Marseilles to the Chateau d’If, and then swam back. [...] women fell in love with him at once.